Jayant-Duneja/smartscribe-swe-intern-test-Jayant/README.md

 ## Submission

 Once you have completed the challenge to your satisfaction, please submit your work by pushing your code to a GitHub repository and sharing the link with us.
 Include a README notes you think might be helpful in understanding your approach and thought-process.
 If you spent a lot of time going down a path that didn't prove fruitful—that's software development!—include a note in your README.

+## Approach:

+To address the issues outlined in Stage I, I made the following changes:

+1. To prevent the timer from continuing to increment after stopping the recording, I modified the handleStopRecording function in recording.ts.
+After stopping the mediaRecorder, I clear the interval that was updating the progress time and reset the progress time to zero.
+2. To ensure that the download status message updates correctly after the user downloads the audio, I updated the handleDownloadRecording function in download.ts.
+Now, when the user initiates a download, the setHasDownloaded state is set to true, reflecting that the user has successfully downloaded the recording.

+For the improvements in Stage II, I enhanced the user experience with the following features:

+1. The start recording button is now conditionally rendered based on whether the user has granted microphone permissions.
+This is achieved by checking the micPermissionGranted state in RecordManager.tsx before rendering the button.
+2. Before allowing the user to start recording, I added a check in RecordManager.tsx to ensure that the user has entered a name for the recording.
+If the recordingName state is empty, the start recording button remains disabled.
+3. To make the downloaded file's name match the recording name, I modified the DownloadManager.download function call in RecordManager.tsx to pass the recordingName as the filename parameter.

+In Stage III, I implemented the new upload feature as follows:

+1. An "Upload" button was added to the UI in RecordManager.tsx.
+When clicked, it triggers the handleUpload function, which simulates the transcription process.
+2. During the upload process, I added UI elements to display the status of the upload.
+These elements are conditionally rendered based on the uploadStatus state.
+3. I handled both success and failure cases of the upload.
+On success, the returned data is displayed to the user.
+On failure, an appropriate message is shown.